Sherman (Fairfield County)

 Additional Bird Information: Additional bird species observed regularly at Wimisink Preserve include: Mallard, Canada Geese, Ring-necked Duck, Great Blue Heron, Turkey Vulture, Tree Swallow, Barn Swallow, Bank Swallow, Mourning Dove, Downy Woodpecker, American Crow, Fish Crow, Blue Jay, Cedar Waxwing, Eastern Phoebe, Eastern Kingbird, Eastern Bluebird, American Robin, Red-eyed Vireo, Warbling Vireo, Yellow Warbler, Common Yellowthroat, Song Sparrow, Chipping Sparrow, Orchard Oriole, Common Grackle, Brown-headed Cowbird, Northern Cardinal, and American Goldfinch.

 Non-avian Resources: Unknown

-Existing Conservation Measures: Over the years Naromi Land Trus has successfully worked to eradicate or control invasive plants in Wimisink such as the tangles of roses and bittersweet vines, the tall phragmites, and the widespread purple loosestrife.
+Existing Conservation Measures: Invasive plants have been eradicated or controlled in Wimisink, such as the tangles of roses and bittersweet vines, the tall phragmites, and the widespread purple loosestrife.

 Sources of Information: